BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Variables-List.md

 In cases where this doesn't work, e.g. if the variable contains mathematical operators, you can surround it with curly braces `{ }`.
 Inside the curly braces you have to escape with `\`, so to have a `\` in your variable you need to write `\\`, to have a `}` inside your variable you need to write `\}`.

+When the calculation fails `0` will be returned and the reason logged.

 !!!
 Warning
     The modulo operator needs to be escaped with a backslash `\` to prevent it from being interpreted as a placeholder delimiter.